PWA-GouldA/C4Prog-JS-SQL-2019-S1/wk-14/Exercise-01.md

 | YOUR NAME        | Hiss               |
 | Will Ng          | Squeal             |
 | Russell Leaves   | Chirpy             |

+### Exercise 8
-6) Now we have been told that some people have new pets.
+Now we have been told that some people have new pets.

 Add the following people and their pets to the tables.
 Some of the people and pets are new.

 | Owner Name       | Animal Name        | Animal        |
 |------------------|--------------------|---------------|